Former vineyard owner to be sentenced in admissions case

 Prosecutors are recommending a sentence of 15 months in prison and a $95,000 fine.
 His lawyers say he deserves two months and a fine.

-Huneeus has said he’s ashamed and sees that his actions represent “the worst sort of entitlement.”
+Huneeus has said he is ashamed and sees that his actions represent “the worst sort of entitlement.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.